 I also tweaked some of the other ingredients from the original recipe I found at forums.egullet.org, and added in some kielbasa (traditional in the Winter version of the soup) and delicious Balkan smoked chili flakes – you can buy the flakes here.

-I have every confidence you will love this delicious cold-weather treat, my Citizens!
+I have every confidence you will love this delicious cold-weather treat, !